solo-system/solo-system.github.io/documentation/power/index.md

 ### What affects the power consumption of the Solo?

-Sample rate, mono/stereo, card-size do NOT affect the power consumption of the Solo.
+The sample rate, mono/stereo, card-size do NOT affect the power consumption of the Solo.
 So ... nothing.
 It's 0.35 Watts, regardless.